 Anyway, let me not digress into religious history and away from the most important aspect, to me at least, of any festival or holiday – food!

 - In a large bowl, combine almond flour, salt, baking soda and cinnamon

-- In a smaller bowl, mix together coconut oil, agave and vanilla
+- In a small bowl, mix together coconut oil, agave, and vanilla

 - Roll out dough between 2 pieces of parchment paper until ¼ inch thick

 - Remove top piece of parchment paper and dust dough with almond flour

 - Cut out cookies with a small star cutter

 - Using a metal spatula, place stars on a parchment lined baking sheet

 - Bake at 350°F until lightly browned around the edges, 5-8 minutes

 So, what is a gluten-free mom to do for a wheat-filled, sugar laden holiday celebration?
 I devised a holiday dessert recipe for the parents who had volunteered to bake star cookies.
 Then I assembled bags with the recipe, parchment paper, a cookie cutter and the ingredients.